What is botulism?

-Affected cats are mentally normal.
+Affected dogs are mentally normal.
 They can sense pain and are aware of their environment.

 How is botulism diagnosed?

 Diagnosing botulism can be difficult.
-Your veterinarian will start by doing a full examination of your cat and taking a thorough history to determine possible opportunities your cat may have had to ingest the botulinum toxin, along with the signs your cat has been showing and their duration.
+Your veterinarian will start by doing a full examination of your dog and taking a thorough history to determine possible opportunities your dog may have had to ingest the botulinum toxin, along with the signs your dog has been showing and their duration.

-Routine laboratory tests, such as bloodwork and urinalysis, are typically normal in affected cats, so diagnosis is usually based on a history of exposure and observation of the cat.
+Routine laboratory tests, such as blood work and urinalysis, are typically normal in affected dogs, so diagnosis is usually based on a history of exposure and observation of the dog.
 Blood, stool, and/or vomit samples may be tested for the botulinum toxin.
-X-rays may show evidence of pneumonia or esophageal motility problems, both of which can be seen with this condition.
+Radiographs (X-rays) may show evidence of pneumonia or esophageal motility problems, both of which can occur with this condition.

 How is botulism treated?

 If botulism exposure is known or suspected before the onset of clinical signs, the botulinum antitoxin can be administered.
 The antitoxin prevents the botulinum toxin from binding to nerve endings and causing clinical signs.
 Once signs of paralysis develop, the antitoxin is not effective.